 Performance materiality reflects the application of materiality at the individual account or balance level.
 It is set at an amount to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds materiality.
-On the basis of our risk assessments, together with our assessment of the Group's overall control environment, our judgement was that performance materiality was approximately 75% of our planning materiality, namely £228,000.
+On the basis of our risk assessments, together with our assessment of the Group's overall control environment, our judgement was that performance materiality was approximately 75% of our planning materiality, namely £113,000.
+Final performance materiality was calculated at £112,000.